With Brexit, Britain is in crisis and not for the first time

 3-DAY WEEK

 After surprisingly winning the 1970 election, Conservative Prime Minister Edward Heath sought to tackle the government’s increasing reliance on trade unions.
-However, his premiership was soon overwhelmed by mounting sectarian violence in Northern Ireland, including the “Bloody Sunday” killing of 13 people at a civil rights march in Londonderry in January 1972.
+However, his premiership was soon overwhelmed by mounting sectarian violence in Northern Ireland that included the “Bloody Sunday” killing of 13 people at a civil rights march in Londonderry in January 1972.

 His premiership was cut short two years later when the powerful coal miners went on an overtime ban that wreaked havoc.